Mehdi0x90/Web_Hacking/2FA_OTP_Bypass.md

 **Adding extra params to the path**

-If the limit in in the path /resetpwd, try BFing that path, and once the rate limit is reached try /resetpwd?someparam=1
+If the limit in in the path `/resetpwd`, try to perform that path, and once the rate limit is reached try `/resetpwd?someparam=1`

 **Login in your account before each attempt**
 Maybe if you login into your account before each attempt (or each set of X tries), the rate limit is restarted.
 If you are attacking a login functionality, you can do this in burp using a Pitchfork attack in setting your credentials every X tries (and marking follow redirects).